Stanley Arnold

 Teaching Interests

-Since my arrival in 2002, I have taught levels of history classes from the 100 to the 500 levels.
-The survey courses range from 90 to 110 undergraduates and while these classes are primarily content-driven lectures, I have introduced some assignments and techniques that have been effective and engaging.
-In addition to two in class examinations, I also utilize in class writing assignments.
-For example, students are asked to recount the reasons for Prohibition and whether we need more restrictions on alcohol today.
-The teaching assistants and I select the most articulate responses and the class usually has a spirited, but enlightening, discussion.
-Thus, the exercise has served a dual purpose: students have honed their writing skills and they have placed a controversial issue within a broader historical context.
+Since my arrival in 2002, I have taught history classes at all levels, from 100 to 500 levels.
+The survey courses range from 90 to 110 undergraduates and are primarily content-driven lectures, but I have introduced assignments and techniques that are engaging and effective.
+For example, students analyze Prohibition's causes and debate whether stricter alcohol regulations are needed today.
+These exercises foster writing skills and frame controversial issues within a broader historical context.

 Courses Taught